 Heard from Greg who would tour Eastern Europe with me.

 Heard from Nathan, Steve, and Tiffany who were the contact representatives for Mark, Ryan, Daniel, Nick, Jason, Micheline, Crissy, and Shanna.

 Visited Seattle, WA for a Technical Writing conference.

 Left for London on May 25th where I met up with Nhat on the 26th and got a chance to have a fabulous reunion with Ronnie, Hans, and Becky!
 This evening alone was enough justification for the cost of the entire trip!

 Visited the Canterbury Cathedral and flew to Berlin.

 Started my Contiki Eastern Road tour.

 Had an amazing time traveling around Eastern Europe with the entire cast and crew of my Eastern Road tour.
 Visited Prague, Vienna, Budapest, Slovakia, Krakow, and Warsaw.

 Returned to Berlin where I fell in love with the city.
 Currently Berlin ranks #2 of my favorite cities in the world – London is #1, Rome is #3.
-There was still time for a quick trip to Switzerland so I got online and arranged a car hire Geneva Airport Swiss side deal and we were ready to go.
+There was still time for a quick trip to Switzerland so I got online and arranged a car hire Geneva Airport Switzerland side deal and we were ready to go.
 After returning to work for 7 grueling days, I decided I had enough of that so I headed off with Andy, Roger, and Steve for our annual camping trip to Canton, PA.